Tag Archive for: branding

 Your business needs a brand to differentiate itself from the competition.
 However, even the strongest brand can only succeed by constantly marketing itself, demonstrating its unique selling proposition to its target audience.

-Other highlights of the differences between marketing and branding are:
+Other highlights of the differences between marketing vs branding strategies are:

 • Branding comes before marketing